Onset of Singularities in the Pattern of Fluctuational Paths of a Nonequilibrium System: Analytical Scaling Arguments

-where we switched notation from $(R, \phi_0)$ to $(r,\theta)$ - such switch from treating a point in phase space as an initial condition to treating it as an independent variable will prove useful again below.
+where $(r,\theta)$ now play the role of an independent variable.
 We mention in passing that one can also use the Wentzel-Freidlin action, Eq.~(\ref{eq:WF_action}) as the starting form for the analysis.
 For example, the time-reversal symmetry of the fluctuational and relaxational paths can also be proven using this form as the starting point \cite{Thesis}.